 A government body may have to respond to legislative changes.
 For example, the change in the UK from the old basis of local taxation, the rates (based on 'rateable value', which was in turn related to property value), to the community charge (the poll tax, which was a charge on individuals) obliged local government bodies to make major changes to computer systems and undertake a major effort to identify whom to tax.
-Subsequently, the change from the poll tax to the council tax (which combines a highly modified element of the poll tax with an element of the tax based on property value) required further major system changes and another major effort to assess properties to assign them to tax bands.
-These formed, in a relatively short period, two separate major projects to institute the changes: one for the poll tax and then one for the council tax.
+Subsequently, the change from the poll tax to the council tax (which combines a highly modified element of the poll tax with an element of the tax based on property value) required further major system changes and another major effort to assess properties to assign them to tax a group of related projects, which may include related business-as-usual activities, that together achieve a beneficial change of a strategic nature for an organisation.